kimitya/BIS2024/README.md

 **2.2 Solution Block Diagram**

 Baseline block diagram (Baseline):
-1. Data Preparation:
+1.Data Preparation:
 Collecting and processing data on resource consumption, machine characteristics and external factors (weather, regional tariffs).
 Data validation and cleaning.
-2. Building predictive models:
+2.Building predictive models:
 Application of time series models to forecast consumption.
-3. Recommender system:
+3.Recommender system:
 Create a model that will suggest alternatives for appliances based on analysis of current consumption and device characteristics.
-4. Testing and Optimization:
+4.Testing and Optimization:
 Conducting A/B testing of recommendations and predictions.
 Optimizing algorithms based on feedback and performance.
-5. Closing technical debt:
+5.Closing technical debt:
 Improving the architecture, optimizing the model to handle real user data, reporting and making recommendations to the business.

 MVP block diagram:
-1. Data Preparation:
+1.Data Preparation:
 Creating a data showcase with a complete set of historical data on consumption, technique characteristics and external factors.
-2. Business rules integration:
+2.Business rules integration:
 Defining technique selection rules and recommendations based on business metrics and resource consumption reduction goals.
-3. Preparation of forecasting models and recommendations:
+3.Preparation of forecasting models and recommendations:
 Integrating time series models and recommendations into a single pipeline.
-4. Testing on real data:
+4.Testing on real data:
 Model validation on real-time user data.
-5. Pilot training:
+5.Pilot training:
 Deploying the model to a limited number of users and collecting feedback.

 **2.3 Stages of problem solving**